littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/05-managing-metadata.md

 You can manage Metadata Objects (`WfSpec`, `TaskDef`, `ExternalEventDef`, and `UserTaskDef`) either using `lhctl` or with a grpc client.
 This section details how to manage them using the SDK's and grpc clients.

-Please note that as of LittleHorse `0.7.0`, all metadata requests are idempotent.
+Please note that, in LittleHorse, all metadata requests are idempotent.
+Additionally, if you make a metadata request to `Put` an object with the exact same specifications of the object that already exists, the API will return the `OK` grpc status.
+This is useful so that you can safely use CI/CD pipelines to manage metadata, or use a script that runs upon application startup to manage metadata, without having to catch `ALREADY_EXISTS` errors.

 ## `TaskDef`